Tim Connelly: Denver Nuggets

 On June 17, 2013, Connelly was named as the executive vice president of basketball operations and general manager of the Denver Nuggets.
 He replaced former NBA Executive of the Year, Masai Ujiri.
 On June 15, 2017, it was announced that Connelly would be promoted to being the team's president of basketball operations for the purpose of retaining assistant general manager Artūras Karnišovas as the team's general manager.
-After years of missing out on the playoffs, Connelly and Karnišovas would help lead the team to the 2019 NBA playoffs after previously missing out the first five seasons under his guidance.
+After years of missing out on the playoffs, Connelly and Karnišovas would help lead the team to the 2019 NBA playoffs, after previously missing out the first five seasons under his guidance.
+Under his tenure, the Nuggets were able to acquire several prospects through the draft, including Nikola Jokic, Gary Harris, Jamal Murray, Monté Morris, and Michael Porter Jr..

 In 2020, Connelly finished in ninth place for the Executive of the Year Award.

-In 2021, Connelly was responsible in part for bringing over Aaron Gordon and JaVale McGee.
+In 2021, Connelly was responsible in part for bringing over Aaron Gordon, while giving up longtime core piece Harris in the process.
 Connelly claims to have asked for permission from All-Star Center Nikola Jokić before accepting the Gordon trade.
-Following the trade, Connelly said “The whole idea of trading people is really kind of gross to me...It doesn’t sound right.
-It doesn’t sit well with me...we have to acknowledge we’re in a different place than we’ve ever been.
-The playoff success last year, I think, speaks to what we’re capable of.
-I think we have the best coach in the league.
-I think we have the best player in the league.
-These guys have organically grown together and proven that they can beat anybody when we’re playing our brand of basketball.”
+The Nuggets won the 2023 NBA Finals with the core that Connelly built.

 Minnesota Timberwolves

 On May 23, 2022, Connelly was hired by the Minnesota Timberwolves as the president of basketball operations.
 He was reportedly signed to a 5-year, $40 million contract by the Timberwolves.
+On July 6, 2022, Connelly traded five picks and five players for a 4-time NBA Defensive Player of the Year Award winner Rudy Gobert.

 Personal life

 All four of Connelly's brothers, Pat, Joe, Dan, and Kevin, work as scouts or managers in the NBA or college basketball.
 Pat was previously the assistant general manager of the Phoenix Suns, while Joe works for the Washington Wizards in player development, Dan is an advanced scout for the Utah Jazz, and Kevin runs a scouting service for high school players.
 Connelly is a fan of the Baltimore Ravens and Baltimore Orioles.
 Connelly is married to wife, Negah.
-They have two children.
+They have three children.